ianchanning/neural-network-js/tutorial/slides.tex.md

      +----------> z
            0

 N.B.
-Our line goes through zero so we don't need bias
+Our 'wall' goes through zero so we don't need bias

-if then, else...

 Add this to `neuron()`:
 ```javascript